As one of our most popular articles we have updated this for 2018.

 Starting a business can seem like an expensive prospect.
 While many firms are launched on a shoe-string with very limited resources, there are numerous and significant costs associated with a new venture – many of which may not be apparent at the start.

 If you are considering starting your own business, it is vital that you properly think through the potential costs, and that you have sufficient capital available to cover them.
-A huge number of start-ups fold almost as quickly as they open; indeed, in some parts of the country as many as 80 per cent of new firms fail within their first year.
+A huge number of start-ups fold almost as quickly as they open; indeed, in some parts of the country, as many as 50 per cent of firms fail within their first five years.